-The company's interim report has been prepared in accordance with IAS 34 Interim Financial Reporting, with consideration for the exceptions and additions to IFRS stated in RFR 2.
+The company's year-end report has been prepared in accordance with IAS 34 Interim Financial Reporting, with consideration for the exceptions and additions to IFRS stated in RFR 2.
 AlzeCure Pharma AB (publ) is domiciled in Stockholm.

-No expenses during the period have been deemed to meet the requirement for capitalization according to IAS38.
+No expenses during the period have been deemed to meet the requirement for capitalization according to IAS 38.
 The company's research has not yet advanced far enough for capitalization.